 Growth is a relatively new function that builds engineering-based solutions to increase key metrics, such as conversion and referral rates.
 Think of it as the intersection of marketing and product.
 Growth teams usually take an iterative, experiment-based approach and they’re often composed of product managers and engineers, as well as performance marketers and SEO experts.

-Common metrics: (using Dave McClure’s AARRR framework)
+Common metrics for growth teams: (using Dave McClure’s AARRR framework)

 - Acquisition, such as the traffic-to-user conversion rate